Welcome to the Rugby Beekeepers Association website.

 We are probably one of the smallest branch of the eight in Warwickshire, with around 50 members.

-Nonetheless, we are a friendly and lively association and meet the third Wednesday of each month (outside of the beekeeping season), at Friends Meeting House (address provided below) when we have interesting talks from visiting experts on any number of beekeeping topics.
+Nonetheless, we are a friendly and lively association and meet the second Wednesday of each month (outside of the beekeeping season), at Sacred Heart Church Hall (address provided below) when we have interesting talks from visiting experts on any number of beekeeping topics.

 Please see the dates of our meetings here.